zhui177/v2ku/readme.md

-dont readme, do whatever you like.
+dont read me, do whatever you like.